RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 a story, if you will, about the law as applied to their client, and why their client's version of the story should prevail.

-Lawyer/authors, like John Grisham, Lisa Scottoline, Scott Turow, and Linda Fairstein, to name only a few, are so common that I used to joke that it should be a separate occupation on Schedule C of our Income Tax return.
+Lawyer/authors, like John Grisham, Lisa Scottoline, Scott Turow, Linda Fairstein, and Michael Connelly to name only a few, are so common that I used to joke that it should be a separate occupation on Schedule C of our Income Tax return.
 Why?
 Storytelling comes naturally to good lawyers, and many of them try to turn their lawyerly storytelling skills to writing fiction or great essays (see, e.g., [Jeffrey Toobin](https://en.wikipedia.org/wiki/Jeffrey_Toobin)).

 Lawyers aren't the only tale-telling profession.
 Doctors also use narrative,